 It was easier now.
 The lining of his nostrils de-sensitized over time.
 The putridity became less obvious.

 He swallowed bile in his throat.
 Bile laced with regurgitated coffee.
 Breakfast in his apartment.
 He paused, gauging time; probably less than two hours ago.
 He could see then.
 He could enjoy the gaily colored prints on his kitchen wall; the pattern of the chintz curtains; minute specks of dust dancing in the beams of early morning sunshine rising over the domed mosque toward the far end of the street.
 That world had ceased to exist for him.
 Now he was blind, in a filthy stinking hovel.
 And the men would be back.

 His shoulders ached abominably.
 He tried to lean back against the wall, but the pain increased.
 His hands were numb.
 At first there were cramps, then pins and needles; now numbness.
 No chance of breaking free.
-He couldn’t feel the duck tape anymore; at least, not that binding his hands behind his back.
+He couldn’t feel the duct tape anymore; at least, not that binding his hands behind his back.
 The tape they’d dragged viciously around his eyes and mouth still hurt like hell.
 It held his head rigid.
 Sweat ran down along the sticky edges causing him to itch and burn.
 He remembered he hadn’t shaved that morning.

 The need to urinate overpowered him.
 He wriggled in the dust.
 His bladder hurt from where they’d kicked him, hurrying him to the vehicle.
 He was sure it was damaged.
 Couldn’t hold it much longer….Oh, God!
 The warm wetness drenched his loins unchecked; relief, tempered by the discomfort of wet clothing; trousers that would dry soon and begin to smell.
 Did it really matter?
 Could anything truly matter any more?